ethereum/sourcify/docs/api/server/getByChainAndAddress.md

 # Get source files for the address

 Returns all verified sources from the repository for the desired contract address and chain, including `metadata.json`.
+Searches only for full matches.

 **URL** : `/files/:chain/:address`